xiyanghu/BHC/README.md

 ## Reproduce Code
-To replicate the algorithms, please clone this repository, go to Folder `xxxxx` and run `xxxx.ipynb` <br/>
+To replicate the algorithms, please clone this repository, run `STA 663 FINAL.ipynb` and `Report.tex` <br/>

 ## Package
-We wrap our defined functions in the package folder. <br/>
+We have tried to wrap our defined functions in the each folder and genrate several .py files. <br/>